whynoodle/homelab-diagram/README.md

 > **Note**:
 >
 > If you want to preseve your data, make a backup of the `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` file.
-After uninstalling, copy the VHDX file back to the `%LOCALAPPDATA%\Package\MicrosoftCorporat
+After uninstalling, copy the VHDX file back to the `%LOCALAPPDATA%\Package\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache` folder.

+- To remove WSA installed through WSABuild:

+   - **1.)** Make sure that Windows Subsystem For Android™ i